Doctorate in Education

 Each module in Part A is assessed via means of assignments totalling 6,000 words.
 Students must successfully complete Part A of the programme with an average of 60% before progressing to Part B. Students who successfully pass Part A and do not wish to move on to Part B may be awarded a Postgraduate Diploma.

 Part B is an independent, supervised research thesis on an approved topic of approximately 50,000 words which will be examined by viva voce.
-The thesis is required to make a distinct contribution to professional knowledge, to be original and demonstrate an ability to relate to the existing body of research within the field.
+The thesis is required to make a distinct contribution to professional knowledge, be original, and demonstrate an ability to relate to the existing body of research within the field.

 As well as the excellent training on research methods on the programme, all postgraduate research students automatically become members of the University-wide Graduate School.
 The Graduate School's Reading Researcher Development Programme (RRDP) offers a rich array of training sessions and workshops which have been especially designed to help you gain the additional skills that will enable you to carry out your research professionally and effectively.
 The RRDP is delivered primarily using the expertise of academic and specialist staff within the University and complements any subject-specific training that we provide.
 The RRDP includes training sessions on research methods, writing academic papers, getting published, public engagement and career planning.